NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ### Ticker and address prefix

-If you followed the _Forking TurtleCoin_ guide, you probably changed the ticker and address prefix for your coin.
+If you followed the _Forking NibbleClassic_ guide, you probably changed the ticker and address prefix for your coin.
 It would be great if you just had to change one parameter in Nest to reflect that change, but it would be too easy, wouldn't it?
 Naaa, Nest was not built with forkability in mind, so until Nest code is refactored, you will have to modify this manually in many places.

-Search for "TRTL" in the code, and everytime it is in a string, change it for your ticker.
+Search for "NBX" in the code, and everytime it is in a string, change it for your ticker.

 ### Address size

-TurtleCoin addresses are strings of 99 characters (187 for integrated addresses).
+NibbleClassic addresses are strings of 99 characters (187 for integrated addresses).
 If you changed those parameters, change them also in Nest code:

 - in walletdmanager/walletdmanager.go, change the "99" and "187" by the sizes of your addresses and integrated addresses respectively:

     ```Go
-    if !strings.HasPrefix(transferAddress, "TRTL") || (len(transferAddress) != 99 && len(transferAddress) != 187) {
+    if !strings.HasPrefix(transferAddress, "NBX") || (len(transferAddress) != 99 && len(transferAddress) != 187) {
         return "", errors.New("address is invalid")
     }
     ```